scrawlon/CSS-Animation-Blocks/README.md

 1. **"Animation Blocks:** Uses JavaScript objects to manage animation blocks in timeline format.
 Blocks can be nested, allowing complex animations by combining small, easily-maintained blocks.

-2. **Transforms:** Applies CSS transforms to wrapper elements, so multiple transforms can be used at the same time.
-Wrapper elements are created automatically at run time.
+2. **Multiple Transform Animations:** To allow multiple sequential transform animations, CSS Animation Blocks creates nested wrapper elements around your elements.
+Each transform animation is applied to its own wrapper element.
 Without wrapper elements, transforms would cancel each other out.

 ## Installation
 coming soon